ekcomputer/Northern_Change_Lab/Resources.md

 11. [mapbox-gl](https://github.com/mapbox/mapboxgl-jupyter) - I've never used, but it's also in the [tutorial](https://www.earthdatascience.org/courses/scientists-guide-to-plotting-data-in-python/plot-spatial-data/customize-raster-plots/interactive-maps/) from earthdatascience.org.
 Requires free MapBox Access Token to view basemaps, and is supposedly less well-documented than folium.
 12. [keplergl](https://github.com/keplergl/kepler.gl).
 Built around mapbox-gl and optimized for big data and 3d visualizations.
 Looks complicated to install.
 Requires enabling jupyterlab extensions

+## Deep Learning
+1. [satellite-image-deep-learning](https://github.com/robmarkcole/satellite-image-deep-learning) - Robin Cole - An amazing compilation of tools for every stage in the process for running neural networks on satellite images.
+Links to dozens of other repos with descriptions of what they are used for.

 ## Python environments
 Not all of these packages play together nicely, and I have spent a lot of time trying to fix dependency conflicts within my geospatial conda environments.
 This is completely typical for open-source software, but the benefits outweight the cost, in my opinion!
 In general, I have found the best ways of fixing conflicts is starting from scratch and installing as few packages as possible.
 You can re-create an environment from only the packages you explicitly installed, and not from whatever dependencies were necessary at the time using the conda command: `conda env export --from-history`.
 I have found this command helpful in these scenarios.